Overview Of The Forex Trading Platform Market

 We’ve detailed some of the better-known in house currency trading platforms.
 Let’s now visit some of the popular 3rd party platforms.

-MetaTrader is quite possibly the most popular program for trading Forex and is offered by Forex brokers the world over.
-The industry leading platform has been around for a number of years.
+MetaTrader is quite possibly the most popular program in the Forex market and is offered by Forex brokers the world over.
+The industry-leading platform has been around for several years.
 MetaTrader 4 is the readily available program with the newer MetaTrader 5 only just starting to take off.
 The reason for MetaTrader’s popularity is due to ease of use, algorithmic trading ability and interactive charting ability.
 Orders are executed quickly and spreads are quite low.
 The platform’s compatibility across most operating systems, mobile and tablet devices just adds to its attractiveness.

 MT5 is designed to help users trade in CFDs that are not Forex.
 This includes shares, commodities, metals and indices.
-Unlike Forex which is trade in uncordinated fashion which varying prices, these CFDS will change ownership only after going through a centralised process.
+Unlike Forex which is trade in an uncoordinated fashion which varying prices, these CFDs will change ownership only after going through a centralised process.

 The other major difference with MT5 vs MT4 is that MT5 is designed to be compliant with ‘no hedging’ rules of the USA.
 MT5 does not allow hedging while MT4 does.
-So MT5 is fine if your trading with USA but its not likely to be useful if your trading outside USA.
+So MT5 is fine if your trading with the USA but it’s not likely to be useful if your trading outside the USA.

 While these are the two major difference, there are also some minor differences.
-For example MT5 uses MQL5 rather than MQL4 programming language.
+For example, MT5 uses MQL5 rather than an MQL4 programming language.
 This is great is you want to use programming to further customise your trading platform.

 cTrader is a powerful piece of software that was created by Forex traders specifically and boasts a huge variety of personalised user interfaces.
-The program also allows traders to test the viability of their strategies and was awarded the top “Retail Platform” in 2013 by FX Week.
+The program also allows traders to test the viability of their trading tips and strategies and was awarded the top “Retail Platform” in 2013 by FX Week.

 While the popularity of cTrader and cAlgo is not as popular as the already mentioned MetaTrader 4, the cTrader programs are becoming more mainstream each year.